jasmine/jasmine.github.io/_tutorials/async.md

 ## Reporters

-As of Jasmine 3.0, reporter event handlers can also be asynchronous with any of these methods.
+Reporter event handlers can also be asynchronous with any of these methods.
 Note that all reporter events already receive data, so if you're using the callback method, the `done` callback should be the last parameter.

 ## Using the mock clock to avoid writing asynchronous tests